xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/manual-upgrade-for-xlr-10.md

     * kubectl delete pvc data-xlr-prod-rabbitmq-0 data-xlr-prod-rabbitmq-1 data-xlr-prod-rabbitmq-2
     * kubectl delete pv pvc-f36a89a9-d48d-49dc-a210-a43c7d1a3862, pvc-6d03813b-1438-41ee-93c9-3f32efe73e47, pvc-808b52b0-4851-44ff-a950-a61e4ff842ca
  * We are reusing the existing claim for postgres.
- * Newly created PVC dai-xlr-digitalai-release for xl-release pod.
+ * We are using newly created PVC dai-xlr-digitalai-release for xl-release pod.
 :::